ursetto/a2-btr/README.md

 ## Makefile

-Obtain `Below the Root (4am crack) side A.dsk` and `Below the Root (4am crack) side B.dsk` and copy them into this directory.
+Obtain `Below the Root (4am crack) side A.dsk` and `Below the Root (4am crack) side B.dsk` and copy them into this directory. [applecommander](https://github.com/AppleCommander/AppleCommander) is required.

 After typing `make`, you will have:

 - cleartext (unswizzled) copies of the files on side A
+- a bootable, unscrambled side A disk `pristineA.dsk`
 - a bootable side A disk `workA.dsk` with minor enhancements
+- `sideB.dsk`, a symlink to the BTR Side B disk for convenience.

 Enhancements: